Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

     -   **Wearables**
     -   **Facility automation**
     -   **Weak defaults**: _What IoT devices have in common from a security standpoint are weak default settings.
 Most manufacturers of IoT devices in the consumer sphere, for example, err on the side of ease of use for the consumer rather than rigorous security for the power user or IT security specialist.
 Fine-tuning options such as connectivity and notification settings can go a long way toward adding worthwhile security to IoT devices._
+	    - For the love of God don't keep your admin user/pass.
--   **Specialised**: _Both CompTIA and many writers throw up their hands at the rest of the dedicated systems, calling them simply specialised systems._
+-   **Specialized**: _Both CompTIA and many writers throw up their hands at the rest of the dedicated systems, calling them simply specialized._
-    -   **Medical systems**: _IoT pacemakers not only provide stimulus to regularise the heartbeat but also transmit over the Internet so doctors and technicians can monitor the patient’s heart and the current level of battery power.
+    -   **Medical systems**: _IoT pacemakers not only provide stimulus to regularize the heartbeat, but also transmit over the Internet so doctors and technicians can monitor the patient’s heart and the current level of battery power.
 Other Internet of Medical Things (IoMT) devices—both wearable and implanted—monitor all sorts of things, from general vital signs to specific things like glucose levels in diabetic patients.
 The IoMT field continues to grow, combining medical systems with phenomenal technology advances.
 The inherent security risks involved with IoMT devices cannot be dismissed.
 Any device that connects to a network has vulnerabilities and the potential for hacking.
 A hacked medical lifesaving device could have deadly consequences._
     -   **Vehicles**: _From a security perspective, in-vehicle computing systems have some of the same common vulnerabilities that other systems have, which may include network security issues, such as the vulnerabilities inherent to Bluetooth, Wi-Fi, and cellular technologies.
 There are also issues involving firmware and patch updates to the systems.
 Many of these systems have USB or SD card ports, for example, to upload firmware updates or play media content on the devices.
 Perhaps someday someone will develop a virus or other type of malware that could be injected into these types of systems via a removable media device._
     -   **Aircraft**: _Aircraft of all sorts, both manned and unmanned, have increasingly sophisticated computing systems, many connected to extended networks and the Internet._
     -   **Smart meters**: _Smart meters rely on cellular and wireless networks to communicate to consumers and utility companies real-time information about power usage, usually electricity, but also natural gas or water.